jasonlaubb/Obsidian-Anti-Cheat/README.md

 <p align="center">Updated for 1.20.15</p>
 <p align="center">
-Obsidian Anti-Cheat is like a close relative to Paradox Anti-Cheat, but with its own thing going on.
+Obsidian Anti-Cheat is like a close relative to Paradox Anti-Cheat, but it was created simple and no watermark.
 We're all about fairness, and that's why we operate under the AGPL-3.0 license.
-Obsidian was created Simple.
 </p>

 <hr>

 <h2 align="center">Getting Started</h2>
 <p align="center">
-Download <strong>Obsidian Anti-Cheat</strong> from <a href="https://mcpedl.com/obsidian-anti-cheat/">mcpedl.com</a>.
+Download <strong>Obsidian Anti-Cheat</strong> from <a href="https://mcpedl.com/obsidian-anti-cheat/">mcpedl.com</a>
 </p>

 <hr>